 The Centers for Medicare and Medicaid Services (CMS) will be removing Social Security Numbers (SSNs) from all Medicare cards by April 2019.
 The change is part of an effort to protect Medicare beneficiaries from medical identify theft.

-CMS will begin mailing new Medicare cards April 2018, with the expectation that all new cards will be issued no later than April 2019.
+CMS began mailing new Medicare cards in Spring 2018 and expects that all new cards will be issued no later than April 2019.
 The nine-digit number Health Insurance Claim Number (HICN) that is currently listed on beneficiary cards will be replaced with a Medicare Beneficiary Identifier (MBI) that is 11 characters in length and made up of numbers and uppercase letters.

 - Patient Addresses—Offices should be verifying correct patient addresses now to ensure delivery of the new card starting next year.
 If the addresses you have on file are different than the Medicare address you get on electronic eligibility transactions, ask your patients to contact Social Security and update their Medicare records.
 You can let patients know they can update address information by: